amjoshuamichael/cxc/README.md

 ```

 # ⚠️ WARNING ⚠️  ( USE AT YOUR OWN RISK )
 * The compiler is very young, and there are still many bugs.
 (If you are using the language, please feel free to throw any issue reports my way!
-Feedback of any kind is greatly appreciated!!)
+Feedback of any kind is greatly appreciated.)
 * `cxc` is a low-level language, so it does a lot of low-level and unsafe operations at runtime. this means that the communication between `cxc` and Rust code is unsafe and unstable.
 Because the compiler is so young, some of the FFI and ABI bugs have not been ironed out.
 * The "ffi-assertions" feature is designed to catch isses when you improperly match up Rust and `cxc` types and functions, but it isn't a catch-all.
 The [cxc_derive](https://github.com/amjoshuamichael/cxc_derive) macro helps with this, but it's easy to mess up.
 * **Minimum Supported Rust Version (MSRV) is latest nightly.** FFI issues *will* occur if you use any other version.